SnipeStudio/dame/README.md

     1000 m   - 1000 megabytes
     1000 g   - 1000 gigabytes

-When you eating memory with modes eml you don't need to enter path but you need to enter limits like above
+When you eating memory with modes "eml" you don't need to enter path but you need to enter limits like above

+TO DO:
+1) Upgrade logging to log all states of working